**** Forum Rules: PLEASE READ!!! ****

 Each forum has its own rules.
 Generally speaking, the whole Straight Dope Message Board -- members and moderators -- don’t like resurrecting very old threads because the original posters may no longer be around to respond.
 How old is “very old”?
 As a guideline, more than six months old.

-However, in Cafe Society, there are times when new information or new ideas come to light, or a movie comes out on DVD, or a U.S. TV show is seen in the U.K., or even a new member wants to talk about something in an old thread.
+However, for example, in Cafe Society, there are times when new information or new ideas come to light, or a movie comes out on DVD, or a U.S. TV show is seen in the U.K., or even a new member wants to talk about something in an old thread.
+We sometimes call such things "zombie" threads.

 So, we permit people to respond to old threads and to resurrect them, with some constraints: